AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 ## Mercy

-You were not born to become evidence for someone else's standard.
+You were not born to meet someone else's standard.

-The fire was not the lesson.

-The survival was.

 ---

 <!-- TINYDOOR_NAV_START -->